vertica/VerticaPy/CONTRIBUTING.md

 Note that in order to use above, you will have to install pytest-xdist.

 You are now ready to create your first contribution!

+### Code formatting as per PEP 8

+Once you are satisfied with your code, please run black [https://black.readthedocs.io/en/stable/] for your code.
+Black will automatically format all your code to make it professional and consistent with PEP 8.

+Next please run pylint [https://pypi.org/project/pylint/] and ensure that your score is above the miinimum threshold of 5.
+Pylint will automatically provide you with the improvement opportunities that you can adjust to increaes your score.

+As per the updated CI/CD, no code will be accepted that requires formatting using black or has a lower pylint score than the threshold stated above.

 ### License Headers